Control Gold, Nickel, and Copper Emissivity

-In addition to the mechanical solutions Infrared Laboratories uses to reduce stray light from entering the detector, such as tight-fitting or potted wiring feedthroughs, or stepped interfaces, we also use coatings and surface processes to control the emissivity of internal system components.
+Controlling gold, nickel, and copper emissivity with mechanical solutions alone is not enough to reduce stray light from entering the detector.
+In addition to tight-fitting or potted wiring feedthroughs, or stepped interfaces, we also use coatings and surface processes to control the emissivity of internal system components.

 Coatings and Techniques to Lower Surface Emissivity